-This website will be frequently updated with resources and publications and stories that illustrate the changes being experienced by the six PIE projects.
+This website will be frequently updated with resources and publications and stories that illustrate the changes being experienced by the eight PIE projects.
 Come back and visit us often.

 Statewide mandated transition partners’ mission, goals, and operating policies emphasize employment and postsecondary education as the preferred outcomes for youth and young adults with intellectual and developmental disabilities.

 Local and state-level administrators within state agencies and stakeholder organizations are champions for employment.

 Funding mechanisms and contracts with providers emphasize employment for transition-age youth and young adults as the preferred outcome.